Last Updated on April 14, 2023

-Logistics, put plainly, is quite simply the management of resources that are either in transit, or need to be.
-Resources, here in this context, refer to anything of value.
-This includes people, tangible goods, materials used to produce something else, or again, practically anything of worth that’s in transit or, eventually, will be.
+Logistics, put plainly, is the management of resources that are either in transit, or need to be.
+Resources, in this context, refer to anything of value.
+This includes people, tangible goods, materials used to produce something else, or again, practically anything of worth that is in transit or, eventually, will be.

 Example of Logistics Management at Work

-The preceding example is quite generic, this is true.
+The preceding example is quite generic.
 However, it serves the purpose of demonstrating the main angles to be considered in the broad spectrum that encompasses the term: logistics.
 Exactly who gets John Doe to his appointment in time and in what manner, begins to delve into the details of what makes or breaks a successful logistics operation.

 There is a lot more to successfully managing logistics than one might immediately think.
 Every major aspect of a logistics process can likely be broken down into further subsections, of finer details, and then, these too may likely be further broken down, into even more intricacies.
 The process by which this is all done, from start to finish, in a context involving resources and their physical relocation is all logistics management.

 As logistics is such an important aspect to many modern businesses, some game-changing innovations have developed to aid in the process.

 Some of these innovations have arisen from the software development sector.
 Cloud-based transportation management systems (TMS) are solutions that aim to help both outbound and inbound logistics management.
 Custom logistics software can be ordered and produced to be tailor-fitted, so to speak, for any company’s specific logistical needs.
 This can often prove more efficient than a one-size fits all approach.

 One of the innovations that presently exist in the logistics field is a software-developed solution that typically resides in the cloud, called multiple routes planning.
 There are some major competitors in this sector, including the ever-popular MapQuest site.